-Unlike elements referenced by 'aria-describedby', the element referenced by 'aria-details' is not used in either the Accessible [Name Computation](#) or the Accessible [Description Computation](#) as defined in the Accessible Name and Description specification.
-Thus, the content of an element referenced by 'aria-details' is not flattened to a string when presented to assistive technology users.
-This makes 'aria-details' particularly useful when converting the information to a string would cause a loss of information or make the extended description more difficult to understand.
+Unlike elements referenced by [aria-describedby](#), elements referenced by aria-details are not used in the Accessible [Description Computation](#) as defined in the Accessible Name and Description specification.
+Thus, the content of elements referenced by aria-details are not flattened to a string when presented to assistive technology users.
+This makes 'aria-details' particularly useful when converting the information to a string would cause a loss of information or make the extended information more difficult to understand.